michellesimek/sql-challenge/README.md

 # sql-challenge

 ### Data Engineering
-Using the tool http://www.quickdatabasediagrams.com, an ERD (entity relationship diagram) was created using the data from the six csv provided for this assignment.
+Using the tool http://www.quickdatabasediagrams.com, an ERD (entity relationship diagram) was created using the data from the six csvs provided for this assignment.
 In the ERD, the following was specified:
  - data type
  - primary key
  - foreign key